AntonioSimo/Codam_Core/Get_Next_Line/README.md

 - `lseek`
 - Global variables
-- Your `libft` or any other custom libraries
+- `libft` or any other custom libraries

 ## Required Files